ibiofab/COPIES/README.md

 ### Usage

 #### Command Line
 `COPIES` can be accessed from the command line.
-The parameters required to run the script can be accessed using
+For information on optional arguments and flags, run
 ```
-python sites.py --help
+python sites.py -h
 ```
 The parameters are explained in more details in the 'Parameter Dictionary' below.
 A sample example to run the script -
 ```